The Return to School for Some

 What Teachers and Unions are Saying

-A vast majority of teachers have stated they would not feel safe if lessons restarted for reception, year 1 and year 6 pupils from June 1st.
-A recent survey of teachers union members, of the 49,000 teachers surveyed, around 9 in 10 teachers oppose the prime ministers plans to open schools from June 1st.
+A vast majority of teachers have stated they would not feel safe if lessons were restarted for reception, year 1 and year 6 pupils from June 1st 2020.
+In a recent survey of teachers union members, of the 49,000 teachers surveyed, around 9 in 10 teachers oppose the prime ministers plans to open schools from June 1st 2020.

-Head teachers are communicating that schools are already open and are supporting vulnerable children and the children of key workers.
+Headteachers are communicating that schools are already open and are supporting vulnerable children and the children of key workers.
 They are going to use the government guidance as just that – “guidance”.
-Head teachers are taking responsibility of looking at what they may or may not be able to implement.
-They will decide if its safe to open the doors to additional children.
+Headteachers are taking responsibility for looking at what they may or may not be able to implement.
+They will decide if it is safe to open the doors to additional children.

 Where do Schools go to Access PPE?